 from: https://fr.tradeshift.com/circular-economy/ We live in complexity.
 All around us are utility systems, logistic systems, value systems and relationship-referencing systems.
 Daily we navigate these systems easily based on our experience, emotional...

 I provide coaching, workshops and systematic change using awareness based learning and design thinking methods.
 I do research and prepare briefings, design presentations that describe the context, cases, and possibilities for organizations and SMEs.
 I also provide retreats and in team facilitation to build team creativity and confidence using tools that fit the situation and challenges.
-The complex challenges of the circular and digital transition are fundamentally about helping people learn and the learning adventures approach embedded in workflows helps them find the engagement.
+The complex challenges of transitioning to "closing and shortening the loop" through redesign and business models combined with digital and social transformation processes are fundamental to achieving quality, integrity and lasting outcomes and the learning culture to anticipate future challenges.

 Facilitating Change – Design Process Lead